-For foreigners it can also become more complicated when there are assets overseas.
-If legal action is taken in the US or the UK and an order of court has been issued then you cannot enforce this in Thailand.
+For foreigners, it can also become more complicated when there are assets overseas.
+If legal action is taken in the US or the UK and the order of the court has been issued then you cannot enforce this in Thailand.
 What you will need to do is to use this foreign court order as evidence in the Thai probate case.
-The court order become part of the evidence in the probate matter.
+The court order becomes part of the evidence in the probate matter.

 Always take sound legal advice when drafting a last will and testament as probate costs can be kept low if you have planned your estate properly.